Table of Contents

 Arbitrary

-2. The Growth Rate of Sample Spaces
+2. The Growth Rate of a Sample Space

 But it still seems mysterious to me that has the form that it does.
 Why is it ?
 This expression is so simple that it feels like its form should be obvious.

 If, for some underlying distribution , we take large enough that the empirical distribution is effectively equal to , then our results above say that the “effective” size of the entire sample space is the inverse of the probability of any of the sequences of .
-Calling this, :
+Calling this :

 Let us examine some volume expressions we do understand, the -cube, -sphere, and -simplex:

 Note I have used rather than in the denominator of the sphere for readability.
-I’ve also used in the cube.

 What is the derivative of the volume of a -cube with respect to ?